jerturowetz/notes/to-do.md

 - The Twilight Samurai (2002)
 - The Final Master (2015)
 - Brotherhood of Blades (2014)

-## Moar movies

-Ingrid Goes West (2017)
+- Ingrid Goes West (2017)
-Lady Bird (2017)
+- Lady Bird (2017)
-The Little Hours ()
+- The Little Hours ()
-Wind River (2017)
+- Wind River (2017)
-I don't feel at home in this world anymore
+- I don't feel at home in this world anymore
-Good Time (2017)
+- Good Time (2017)
-Brigsby Bear
+- Brigsby Bear
-A Ghost Story
+- A Ghost Story
-Patti Cakes
+- Patti Cakes
-Brawl in cell block
+- Brawl in cell block
-Logan Lucky
+- Logan Lucky
-war for the planet of the apes
+- war for the planet of the apes
-Deadpool
+- Deadpool

 ## Groceries